-- The geographic position of the Project boundary is recorded for all areas of land; - The geographic coordinates of the Project boundary (and any stratification inside the boundary) are established, recorded, and archived; - Standard operating procedures (SOPs) and quality control/quality assurance (QA/QC) procedures for field data collection and data management are applied; - Use or adaptation of relevant practices already applied in tidal wetland monitoring, or available from published relevant materials, are implemented; - The monitoring plan, together with a record of implemented practices and monitoring during the Project, shall be available for validation and verification.
+- The geographic coordinates of the Project boundary (and any stratification inside the boundary) are established, recorded, and archived; - Standard operating procedures (SOPs) and quality control/quality assurance (QA/QC) procedures for field data collection and data management are applied; - Use or adaptation of relevant practices already applied in tidal wetland monitoring, or available from published relevant materials, are implemented; - The monitoring plan, together with a record of implemented practices and monitoring during the Project, shall be available for validation and verification.

-3.2.2.4 QUANTIFY PROJECT CARBON STOCK CHANGES AND GHG EMISSIONS
+3.2.2.4 Quantify Project Carbon Stock Changes and GHG Emissions

-GHG emissions shall be estimated using the methodology described in the Methods Module (MM-W/RC), which provides the appropriate methods for measuring and estimating emissions for Project and Baseline activities (use Baseline Modules BL-Ag, BL-OW, or BL-SW).
+Carbon stock changes and GHG emissions shall be estimated using the methodology described in the Methods Module (MM-W/RC), which provides the appropriate methods for measuring and estimating emissions for Project and Baseline activities (use Baseline Modules BL-Ag, BL-OW, or BL-SW).
 The methods listed in the Methods Module may be used alone or in tandem.
 For GHG emissions measurements for tidal wetland Project activities, chamber and eddy covariance methods are appropriate.
 The Methods Module provides guidance, quality assurance and control, precautions and recommendations for chamber and eddy covariance techniques.
 Emissions can be estimated using appropriate proxy measurements from systems with similar carbon dynamics or estimates for similar situations documented in the peer-reviewed literature.
 In this case, the environmental setting for the estimates shall be detailed.
 Also, there shall be a comprehensive demonstration of conservativeness and applicability.